Welcome To The Critter Connection

 Guardian Angels Desperately Needed

 Things have been tough the last three years.
 The economy slowed down the donations that help us keep our doors open.
 Some of our regular donors are unable to make any donations at all, while others are making smaller and/or less frequent ones.
-2013 was even tougher as our founder and primary caregiver was on medical leave.
-We've been largely unable to take in surrenders and had to temporarily suspend adoptions while she got back on her feet.
-Of the several dozen adoptions we did directly out of people's homes, only two adopters made a donation; the other adopters and the surrendering homes did not make donations even though we spent substantial time reviewing applications, screening adopters by phone, and so forth.
+2013 and 2014 have been even tougher as our founder and primary caregiver has been out on medical leave.
+Our ability to take in surrenders has been substantially decreased, which affects the number of adoptables we can place (and the adoption fees we can collect).
+Of the several dozen adoptions we did directly out of people's homes in 2013, only two adopters made a donation; the other adopters and the surrendering homes did not make donations even though we spent substantial time reviewing applications, screening adopters by phone, and so forth.

 With 17 permanent residents, including seniors and special needs pigs, we have drained our financial resources and are using personal income to keep the pigs fed and healthy.
 With the bad economy, some of the pigs we adopted out have come back to us as financially struggling families have had to surrender pets they can no longer afford to care for.
 Many of these pigs are seniors and are difficult to place with new families, which means they will likely become sanctuary pigs.
 The more sanctuary pigs we have, the less space we have for more easily adoptable guinea pigs.
 The fewer adoption fees we bring in, the fewer funds we have available to care for all the pigs in the rescue.